Be Careful with Object.assign in Javascript

 would be slower.

-So is it really should have a choice of whether to continue to return the data is a computer nerd in High School finally paid off, because now I’m that same nerd but getting paid for it.
+So is it to take one a day.
 Probably not, as you’ll usually be using these slower, immutable patterns to work with React/Vue data in which the performance impact is not only negligible but necessary.

 A real world example